alex-candido/alex-candido/README.md

 ## 👋 Hi, I'm Alex!

 - 🛰️ Academic in Telecommunications Engineering
-- 🧑🏻‍💻 I'm a TypeScript Developer (ReactJS, React Native and Node.js).
+- 🧑🏻‍💻 I'm a TypeScript Developer (VueJS, ReactJS, React Native and Node.js).
 - 📫  How to reach me: **alex.candido.tec@gmail.com** or [LinkedIn](https://www.linkedin.com/in/alexcndd/).
 - ⚡️ All of my projects are available here on my GitHub.